RTO Registration Checklist

 - application approved – fully compliant, well done 😊,

-If you find yourself in the position of needing to provide a Written Response or request a Reconsideration of the Decision, you need to get seriously organised and get some advice.
+If you find yourself in the position of needing to request a Reconsideration of the Decision, you need to get seriously organised and get some advice.
 The audit reports are generally very cryptic, report only on exception and only give you examples.
 If they give you an example, you need to consider the same finding of that example across everything.
 If you need some help to respond to a non-compliant application outcome, you can consider our service designed to assist you through this process (click).